 - Humdrum mic design

-- Extremely limited PC compatibility
+- Minimal PC compatibility

 - Installing firmware updates can be challenging and time-consuming